What our Heredity lesson plan includes

 The Heredity lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 Each one will help students solidify their grasp of the material they learned throughout the lesson.
 You can refer to the classroom procedure guidelines to know when to hand out each worksheet.

-PUNNET SQUARES ACTIVITY WORKSHEET
+PUNNETT SQUARES ACTIVITY WORKSHEET

-Students will complete Punnet squares for a series of scenarios.
+Students will complete Punnett squares for a series of scenarios.
 The worksheet provides a chart that students can use if they need help.
 Students should use capital letters for dominant traits and lowercase letters for recessive traits.
 For each scenario, students must write an explanation about the offspring of the parents.

 HEREDITY PRACTICE WORKSHEET